How do you think Neptune got its name?

 Use this resource to answer the questions that follow.

-6. How long does each season last on Neptune?
+- How long is a season on Neptune?